UNAM

 Related Tours

-The Art of Frida Kahlo, Xochimilco & Coyoacan: Private Tour
+The Art of Frida Kahlo, Xochimilco & Coyoacan: Group Tour

 Explore some of the most picturesque corners and famed sights of Mexico City: the bohemian neighbourhood of Coyoacán, the former home of Frida Kahlo bursting with old-world charm, the Xochimilco canals, a UNESCO World Heritage Site since 1987, and the Frida Kahlo Museum.